Premises Liability

 • Whether or not the accident or injury could be reasonably foreseen

-Below is a list of compensation victims of slip and fall accidents may be entitled to:
+Below is a list of compensation premises liability accident victims may be entitled to:

 • Emergency medical treatment